“If slaughterhouses had glass walls, we’d all be vegetarians.”

-Beyond plant-based meat companies, there is also clean meat that can help end animal farming the way we know it today.
+As well as plant-based meat companies, clean meat can also help to end animal farming as we know it today.
 Clean meat is actually meat.
-Companies like Memphis Meats are working around the clock to create meat that is identical to the meat people around the world eat today.
-The only difference is that it is created in a lab using animal cells, not from a slaughterhouse that kills factory farmed animals.
+Companies like Memphis Meats are working around the clock to create meat that is identical to the meat people currently consume.
+The only difference is that it is created in a lab using animal cells, not in a slaughterhouse that kills factory-farmed animals.

-The clean-meat movement can help drive far more people toward a plant-based diet.
-At the same time, people are able to satisfy their old habits that are hard to kick.
+The clean meat movement can help drive far more people toward a plant-based diet.
+At the same time, people are able to satisfy their old habits.

 Billions of dollars are being invested in new ways to create food.
-This will pull meat eaters away from the status quo and into a new world that is more humane.
-We need to treats animals with the love and respect they deserve.
+This will pull meat eaters away from the status quo and into a new and more humane world.
+We need to treat animals with the love and respect they deserve.

 What do you think about slaughterhouses?
 What are you doing to help ensure their time is limited?